gaeaplus/gaeaplus/README.md

 References
 ----------
-Gaea+ Open Source core is used in mission-critical emergency response systems with massive datasets deployed in several regional call centers.
+Gaea+ Open Source core is used in mission-critical emergency response systems with massive datasets deployed in several regional emergency call centers.
 It is also used by spatial planners for data visualization, manipulation and analysis, as well as for recordng stunning photo-realistic presentations of our World.

 Reaching us
 -----------